GoInterject/GoInterject.github.io/wAbout/Logging-In.md

 ## Forgetting Login Credentials

-Forgetting credentials means you will have to reenter your credentials the next time you wish to log in.
+Forgetting credentials means the login entry is deleted from the cache and removed from the Login Manger.
+You will have to reenter your credentials the next time you wish to log in.

 To log out and forget your credentials, click the ellipses on the account you wish to log out and forget and click "Log Out & Forget".